-Rescuers boring wider hole in tunnel; temporary lake on Rishi Ganga starts releasing water | Science-Environment
+Rescuers boring wider hole in tunnel; Temporary lake on Rishi Ganga starts releasing water | Science-Environment

 P K Tiwari, Commandant of the National Disaster Response Force, said that based on their experience, they are optimistic about saving lives and mentioned the possible presence of air ducts and gaps in the tunnel.

-He said the situation had seemed irretrievable initially as the whole project had been damaged, but since then a lot of progress has been made and they will continue their efforts to reach the trapped people.
+He said the situation had seemed irretrievable initially, but since then a lot of progress has been made and they will continue their efforts to reach the trapped people.

 When asked whether an attempt could also be made to send rescue personnel to the possible location of those trapped inside the tunnel through the hole, Ahirwal said it will need to be widened further for that and will be done if the need arises.